SalahMamdouh/Bemo/README.md

 - Locations are approximate and not 100% accurate

 ## Latest Update
-- Lists now are visible & clear
-- Add list page is under-development
+- Adding lists page structure is more clear now & will be more stable in a few days